Documents to download

 What is fuel poverty?

 In general, fuel poverty relates to households that must spend a high proportion of their household income to keep their home at a reasonable temperature.
-Fuel poverty is affected by three key factors: a household’s income, their fuel costs, and their energy consumption (which in turn is affected by the energy efficiency of the dwelling).
+Fuel poverty is affected by three key factors: a household’s income, their fuel costs, and their energy consumption (which in turn can be affected by the energy efficiency of the dwelling).

 Fuel poverty is a devolved policy area and is defined and measured differently in different parts of the UK.